Outlook-iotbpl0e

 Within this programme’s context and needs, Aflatoun International adapted its Life Skills, Financial and Entrepreneurship Education curricula.
 In the Life Skills courses, young women learned about their rights and responsibilities, understood their values and built self-esteem and confidence, which can equip them with the best tools to overcome challenges in the future.

 The programme also focused on raising awareness of young Tanzanian women and gender issues in the communities, discussing gender-based violence, peer pressure, and community engagement.
-Through Entrepreneurship Education, on the other hand, the participants of the Elimu Haina Mwisho programme were able to learn about the balance between saving and spending, about small and medium enterprises, and learned how to analyse business ideas and identify the best ways to realise them.
+Through Entrepreneurship Education, participants were also able to learn about the balance between saving and spending, about small and medium enterprises, and learned how to analyse business ideas and identify the best ways to realise them.
 The young women studied planning and budgeting and how to make their first steps to create their social and financial enterprises.

 To all the women who have gone through the same challenges I went through, when you hear about an opportunity like this, please go for it.
 I have faith that it will help these girls as it has helped me